rz0718/TradingAIforMulti-Assets/README.md

 # DeepSeek Paper Trading Bot

 This repository contains a paper-trading bot that runs against the Binance REST API while leveraging DeepSeek for trade decision-making.
+Inspired by the https://nof1.ai/ challenge.

 The app persists its runtime data (portfolio state, AI messages, and trade history) inside a dedicated `data/` directory so it can be mounted as a volume when running in Docker.

 ## Prerequisites